 The new route is circled in yellow and the old route, in red.

 A large pleasure cruiser is heading north on the new canal and is about to pass the junction (on the right) of the original Mittelland canal.
-The picture is taken from the bridge seen in the picture above.
+The picture is taken from the bridge seen in the earlier picture.

 The northerly part of the old canal is now used as berthing for pleasure boats.
-After approximately 1km a main railway line cuts across the line of the old canal.
+After approximately 1km a main railway line embankment cuts across the course of the old canal.

 The remaining 600m south of the division created by the railway line is used as a "biotop".